topher6345/kaprekar/README.md

 Repeating from this point onward leaves the same number (7641 − 1467 = 6174).
 In general, when the operation converges it does so in at most seven iterations.

-Kaprekar was a schoolteacher and a recreactional mathemetician.
+Dattaraya Ramchandra Kaprekar was a schoolteacher and a recreactional mathemetician.